-Completing the Meal Count form CACFP-225:
+Completing the Meal Count form CACFP-225B:

-- > Enter the center name. - Enter the calendar "week of" including month, date range, and year. - ➤ Print legibly or type each child's full name (no nicknames), preferably in alphabetical order by last name. - ➤ Indicate the claiming category for each child under the code box using a code that assures confidentiality, such as X = Free, Y = Reduced-price, or Z = Paid. - For each meal served, place a checkmark in the box under the appropriate meal on the meal count form. - Record the meal as it is served to each child, referred to as a POS meal count.
-A total head count or head count by category is not acceptable. - Calculate the total free meals, total reduced-priced meals, and total paid meals for each meal category across and down.
-Compare the cross calculations with the down calculations to check for accuracy.
+- > Enter the shelter name. - Enter the calendar "week of" including month, date range, and year. - Print legibly or type each participant's full name (no nicknames), preferably in alphabetical order by last name. - For each meal served, place a checkmark in the box under the appropriate meal on the meal count form. - Record the meal as it is served to each participant, referred to as a POS meal count.
+A total headcount or headcount by category is not acceptable. - Add the total daily meals by type breakfast, lunch, dinner, or snack. - At the end of the week, calculate the total weekly meals by type.